Nilutpal-2020/burger-builder/README.md

 ## Download or clone the folder into your computer

-## Go the folder from your terminal
+## Go to the folder 'burger-builder' from your terminal

 ## Run `npm install`